 Classes will resume in November and are open to new and returning students.
 Stay tuned for announcements on meeting places and updated schedules.
 Please email the teacher, David Zarnow for placement evaluation or if you have a group of six or more of committed students for a new class.

 Temple Bat Yahm has a variety of life-enriching programs to encourage the desire for study and adult Jewish learning.
 TBY strives to create relevant, engaging and dynamic opportunities for adult learners of all ages, working with clergy and professional staff to develop a thoughtful, varied program of courses, lectures and events that are offered throughout the year.
+To RSVP for an event, scroll down.

 Temple Bat Yahm | 1011 Camelback Street | Newport Beach, CA | 92660 | (949) 644-1999